shopware/docs/resources/guidelines/testing/e2e-best-practises.md

 {% hint style="danger" %} Write E2E test as you would write unit tests. {% endhint %}

-{% hint style="success" %} Write E2E tests in a "workflow-based" manner, that means writing the test describing a reals user's workflow - just like a real user would use your application.{% endhint %}
+{% hint style="success" %} Write E2E tests in a "workflow-based" manner, that means writing the test describing a real user's workflow - just like a real user would use your application.{% endhint %}

 A test should be written "workflow-based" -  We like to use this word very much, because it is simply apt for this purpose.
 You should always keep your persona and goal of an E2E test in mind: The test is then written from the user's point of view, not from the developer's point of view.